Inner Peace, Outer Impact:

 Schedule

-June 22: Arrive Kigali
+June 22: Arrive Kigali, welcome dinner

 June 24: Safari at Akagera Park